smaht-dac/submitr/docs/source/advanced_usage.rst

     view-portal-object --env data dca16310-5127-4347-bd58-10f8fb5516b2
     view-portal-object --env data /SubmissionCenter/smaht_dac

-If you want to display the data in `YAML <https://en.wikipedia.org/wiki/YAML>`_ format rather than JSON use the ``--yaml`` option.
+If you want to display the data in :toplink:`YAML <https://en.wikipedia.org/wiki/YAML>` format rather than JSON use the ``--yaml`` option.
 And if you want to automatically copy the (JSON) data to the clipboard use the ``--copy`` option.

 Viewing Portal Schemas